-- 1. Concerning surface waters, whether contact or non contact, Ada Tepe surface rainwater management and monitoring needs to be improved.
+- Concerning surface waters, whether contact or non contact, Ada Tepe surface rainwater management and monitoring needs to be improved.
 Surface rainwater should be collected and treated in order to prevent pollution and to use the fresh water source in a much more prudent and effective way, aiming to reduce the pressure on the groundwater body. - 2.
 Future waste water quantities from all types of sources should be brought into conformity with the quantities assessed in the EIA report. - 3.
-Measures to prevent further accumulation of sludge, due to direct discharge of non contact surface waters coming from the mining area and flowing into the Krumovitsa River right below the mine without proper treatment, must be undertaken in due course.
-Apart from the national legal requirements, problems with the Greek party might also be expected if they get informed that the problem persists. - 4.
+Measures to prevent further accumulation of sludge, due to direct discharge of non-contact surface waters coming from the mining area and flowing into the Krumovitsa River right below the mine without proper treatment, must be undertaken in due course.
+Apart from the national legal requirements, problems with the Greek party might also be expected if they are informed that the problem persists. - 4.
 The accumulated bottom sludge should be thoroughly sampled and analysed for pollutants and the source of pollution must be identified.
 Depending on the results, appropriate measures should be recommended, planned and undertaken very soon.
-Otherwise some of the drinking groundwater sources in the area may be set at risk. - 5.
-Tissue samples taken from the fish below the mining area should be tested for presence of metals.
-This is highly recommendable to be included in the Monitoring Plan of the investor, together with a monitoring of the presence, the source and the eventual further contamination of the sludge. - 6.
+Otherwise, some of the drinking groundwater sources in the area may be at risk. - 5.
+Tissue samples taken from the fish below the mining area should be tested for the presence of metals.
+It is highly recommended that this is included in the Monitoring Plan of the investor, together with a monitoring of the presence, the source and the eventual further contamination of the sludge. - 6.
 Groundwater monitoring of the Krumovgrad drinking water sources has to be conducted with extreme caution on a regular basis. - 7.
-Apart from Ada Tepe, other investment plans for new mining activities in the area of Krumovgrad municipality, falling within the boundaries or in the close vicinity of Natura 2000 Habitats Directive site Rodopi Iztochni BG0001032, must not be allowed and developed.
-In case this is not followed, it will undermine the very meaning of the EIA/AA procedures in Bulgaria, breaching not only the national environmental legislation, but the Espoo Convention and the relevant EU Directives as well the Water Framework Directive, the Habitats Directive, the SEA and EIA Directives etc.
+Apart from Ada Tepe, other investment plans for new mining activities in the area of Krumovgrad municipality, falling within the boundaries or in the close vicinity of Natura 2000 Habitats Directive site Rodopi-Iztochni BG0001032, must not be allowed or developed.
+If this is not respected, it will undermine the very meaning of the EIA/AA procedures in Bulgaria, breaching not only national environmental legislation, but the Espoo Convention and the relevant EU Directives as well - the Water Framework Directive, the Habitats Directive, the SEA and EIA Directives, etc.

-Finally, having in mind that the Bulgarian National Development Strategy for the Mining Industry was similarly not subjected to a SEA and AA in breach of the relevant EU Directives, and also taking into account the scale of the future investment plans of Dundee Precious Metals and the other mining investors in the area concerned, it is obvious that the Habitats Directive site Rodopi - Iztochni BG0001032 will become subject to a significant adverse impact.
+Finally, having in mind that the Bulgarian National Development Strategy for the Mining Industry was not subjected to an SEA and AA in breach of the relevant EU Directives, and also taking into account the scale of the future investment plans of Dundee Precious Metals and other mining investors in the area concerned, it is obvious that the Habitats Directive site Rodopi-Iztochni BG0001032 will become subject to a significant adverse impact.

-Therefore, this report will be conveyed to DG ENV of the European Commission before it gets too late.
-Actually, some of the grounds on which the infringement procedure of the European Commission is based, namely the pollution caused by mining enterprises and the uncontrolled mining development in the country without a SEA and AA, can be found in the following Complaint:

-https://dams.reki.bg/uploads/Docs/Files/EU COMPLAINT POLUTION DRAFT4.
+Therefore, this report will be conveyed to the Directorate-General Environment (DG ENV) of the European Commission before it is too late.
+Some of the grounds on which the infringement procedure of the European Commission is based, namely the pollution caused by mining enterprises and the uncontrolled mining development in the country without a SEA and AA, can be found in a complaint made by Bugarian NGO Balkanka to the European Commission in April 2020: https://dams.reki.bg/uploads/Docs/Files/EU COMPLAINT POLUTION DRAFT4.